hobbyquaker/mattermost-update/README.md

 * Backup of MySQL Database (until now only Postgres is implemented)
 * More testing
-* Nicer Console Output (e.g. colored unicode checkmarks)?
+* Nicer console output (e.g. colored unicode checkmarks)?
+* Fully automated update: another script that checks the Mattermost webpage for updates and calls mmupdate.sh

 ## Contributing